nghuuphuoc/tocjs/README.md

 * [Style with Bootstrap](https://rawgithub.com/nghuuphuoc/tocjs/master/demo/style.html)
 * [Scroll automatically](https://rawgithub.com/nghuuphuoc/tocjs/master/demo/scroll.html)

+## Features

+* Generate anchor link for heading
+* Automatically scroll to with the help of [Bootstrap ScrollSpy](http://getbootstrap.com/javascript/#scrollspy) plugin
+* Easy to customize look and feel

 ## Documentation

 By default, TocJS generates a table of contents based on the headings (```h1``` to ```h6```) found on page.